-In fact, that list, although it is not exhaustive, will see you well into the Toddler years.
+Although it is not exhaustive, that list will see you well into the toddler years.

-Get to know how to care for your new Baby and in turn, you will also be caring for Mom while she recovers from the horrendous ordeal of Childbirth!
+Get to know how to care for your new baby, and in turn, you will also be caring for mom while she recovers from the ordeal of childbirth!

 Know Where Things Are

-To perform these tasks you need to know where things are and how to use them.
-Do not get caught short, when your Baby needs to be changed, they may need to be changed pretty quickly!
-If you spent 10 minutes looking for the Diapers then you are already on the back foot.
+To perform these tasks, you need to know where things are and how to use them.
+Do not get caught short; when your baby needs to be changed, they may need to be changed pretty quickly!
+For example, if you spent 10 minutes looking for the diapers, you are already on the back foot.

-Also, always make sure the items are topped up.
+Always make sure the items above are topped up.
 You do not want to run out at 2 am!

 Prepare A Routine

 Routines are KEY to successful parenting.
-Without routines, you are being ruled by the demands of a Baby/Toddler.
+Without routines, you are ruled by the demands of a baby/toddler.

-You and Mom need to be a well-oiled machine.
-Being organized will build confidence in you both as parents and will help the new Baby to settle into life on this planet.
+You and mom need to be a well-oiled machine.
+Being organized will build confidence in you both as parents and help the new baby settle into life on this planet.

 Find out how they have got on.
-Find out if they have any tips for a new Dad.
+Find out if they have any advice for new dads they can share with you.

 Experience can teach you so much more, so why not learn from the experience of others around you.

-If you do not work with a new Dad then think about any family members who have become a new parent recently.
+If you do not work with any fathers, think about any family members who have recently become new parents.
 Tap them up for some advice, or even use them as a sounding board when you get stuck.

-Throughout my time as a new Dad, I was helped by a few items.
-I will name a few items here that really helped me through the early stages:
+Throughout my time as a newbie, I was helped by a few items.
+I will name a few things here that helped me through the early stages:

-The movement monitor REALLY helped me get some awesome sleep.
-Many people argue that they do not like the fact it could false alarm but I genuinely believe that I had better sleep as a new Dad because I knew I would be woken in an emergency.
+The movement monitor helped me get some awesome sleep.
+Many people argue that they do not like the fact it could false alarm, but I genuinely believe that I had a better sleep because I knew it would wake me in an emergency.

-I made a huge error when my Son was born.
-I did not get my Wife a push present!
+I made a colossal error when my son was born.
+I did not get my wife a push present!

-Mom has just been through the terrible ordeal of childbirth, make her feel special.
-Think about the kind of things that she like, even something small will show your appreciation for what she has just been through.
+Mom has just been through the terrible ordeal of childbirth, which makes her feel special.
+Think about the kind of things that she likes.
+Even something small will show your appreciation for what she has just been through.

-Apparently, telling Mom that you have just given her a new Baby is not enough of a gift!
+Telling mom that you have just given her a new baby is not enough of a gift!

-This is one of the most important tips for new Dads!
+This is one of the most important tips for a new father!

-Being a Dad is easy (mostly), all you need to do is learn the basics (see new Dad tip 3).
+Being a dad is easy (mostly); all you need to do is learn the basics (see tip 3).
 Once you have those tips covered, you can do it.

-Your new Baby is not going to like stressed Dad.
+Your baby is not going to like stressed dad.
 Not.
 At.
 All.
-So, why don’t you be no stress Dad?
+So, why don’t you be one of those ‘no-stress’ fathers?

-Being stressed is going to affect the two people you have in your new Family, Mom, and Baby.
-If you are stressed, then you will simply be passing that stress on to your Family.
+Being stressed will affect the two people you have in your new family, mom and baby.
+If you are stressed, you will pass that stress on to your family.
 Do not do it.

-Find a happy place, find a calming song, become more organized.
-Do these 3 things to ensure you remain as calm as you need to be.
+Find a happy place, find a calming song, become more organized, and do these 3 things to ensure you remain as calm as possible.